Check out the best mythology books for kids, perfect for learning everything about Greek children’s stories, myths and tales.

 I confess to a deep and abiding love for mythology.
 It started when I was a kid; I fell in love with Greek Mythology even without Percy Jackson books!
 I used to read Edith Hamilton’s great mythology books over and over again.

 I pinned books every mythology book from around the world including the reading list from The National Mythology Exam in my Mythology for Kids Pinterest board and I’ve used this to select 10 really great books from it.

-What great mythology for kids books am I missing?
+What great mythology books for kids am I missing?
 Did you write a post on a mythology book for kids?
-Let me know via email and I’ll include in my board.
+Let me know via email and I’ll include on my board.
 Thank you!

 10. Young Zeus by Brian Karas

 In the guise of a charming picture book about Zeus as a young child is actually a well-researched scholarly account of Greek Mythology.
 Even though I read a lot of Edith Hamilton mythology as a child, I learned facts about Zeus and how he came to power that I never knew.
 And my son just thinks this is a great picture book. [picture book, ages 4 and up]

 You might know Marissa Moss from her notebook Amelia series.
 I thought her ancient Egypt action-adventure story is similar to The Kane Chronicles but even better because it focuses on a shorter time period and is, therefore, less confusing.

 There are the same elements of two siblings who have ancient powers to be discovered as well as a time travel adventure with the future of the world at stake! [chapter book, ages 8 and up]

 8. Encyclopedia Mythologica by Matthew Reinhart and Robert Sabuda

 The neighbor boys next door are fortunate to have Bob Sabuda as their godfather.
 They said that THEY told him to do this book on mythology because Percy Jackson is so popular.
 He was wise to listen to them!